jawadali4819/jawadali4819/README.md

 # Jawad Ali - GitHub Portfolio

+---

-Hello! 👋 I'm Jawad Ali, currently pursuing a Bachelor's degree in Artificial Intelligence.
-Although my academic focus is on AI, my passion lies in Front-end Development.
+Hello! 👋 I'm Jawad Ali,

+a **Bachelor of Science in Artificial Intelligence (BSAI)** student with a focus on AI and Python.
+I'm interested in applying AI to practical projects and am currently exploring web development and generative AI.
+I enjoy building projects that blend AI with real-world applications.

+---

 <!-- ![Profile Picture](url-to-your-profile-picture) <!-- Replace with your profile picture URL -->

 ## Skills
+- Pytorch
+- React.js
+- FAST API
 - Python
-- Java
 - C++
 - JavaScript
-- React.js
 - CSS
 - HTML
 - Machine Learning